wagtail/wagtail/docs/reference/pages/model_reference.rst

 ==================

 ``TranslatableMixin`` is an abstract model that can be added to any non-page Django model to make it translatable.
-Pages already have this mixin added by Wagtail, so no need to add it to them.
+Pages already include this mixin, so there is no need to add it.

 Methods and properties
 ~~~~~~~~~~~~~~~~~~~~~~